 The final stereo master was referenced on both headphones and studio monitors, since the final playback method can be unpredictable.

-This is just one example of how a concert can be recorded and processed in post with Spatial Mic.
+This is just one example of how a concert can be recorded and processed in post with Spatial Mic USB.
 While we chose to use stereo binaural decoding and a somewhat traditional mastering chain for a realistic, yet detailed representation of this performance, other directions could be taken.
 In future articles, we will explore other post processing methods, such as virtual mics to hone-in on specific sound sources, instead of binaural.